httpyac/httpyac.github.io/docs/guide/request.md

 The first content that is not recognized as a header or query string is interpreted as a request body.
 After that, no more header or query string can be specified.
 :::

+Multiple Response Body could be separated using `===`.
+These request body are sent one after another.
+To wait for a message to be received before sending, you could use `wait-for-server`

+<<< @../../examples/request/requestBody/requestBodyMulti.http

 ## Imported Request Body

 A body can also be imported by using `< ...`.